Tauke190/JavaScript-Metaverse/README.md

 ### Step 1 : Setting up the scene ###

 The three JS renders lights , plane , grid , cameras and intializes the renderer in the browser.
-The constructor also intializes the remotePlayers array , remoteColliders array , animation arrays which will be used in the game.It also adds oneventlistener in this phase.
+The constructor also intializes the remotePlayers array , remoteColliders array , animation arrays which will be used in the game.
+It also adds Oneventlistener for mouse click in this phase.
 ```class Game
 {
     constructor()